webplatform/docs/dom/index.md

 == Index of all DOM topics ==

-Use the  [[Special:PrefixIndex/dom/]] to find all classes, methods, and properties underneath this page organized under this page, or  the [[:Category:DOM|DOM category page]] for all DOM-related pages in the wiki.
+Use the  [[Special:PrefixIndex/dom/]] search page to find all classes, methods, and properties organized under this page, or the [[:Category:DOM|DOM category page]] for all DOM-related pages in the wiki.

 === List of DOM-related Interfaces ===